 The Company's share-based compensation plan allows for the granting of equity-settled awards in connection with the Company's stock option plan, restricted share awards ("RSA") and performance share awards ("PSA") to directors, officers, employees and consultants of the Company in connection with the Company's share award incentive plan.
 Details regarding the share award incentive plan are provided in note 13(e) and note 3(n) of the 2022 Annual Financial Statements.
 The share award incentive plan allows the holder of an RSA or PSA to receive a cash payment or its equivalent in common shares, at the Company's discretion, equal to the fair market value of the Company's common shares calculated at the date of such payment.
-As of June 30, 2023, Spartan had only granted RSAs under the share aware incentive plan and had historically settled all vested RSAs through the issuance of common shares.

-On March 28, 2023, Spartan announced that the Board approved the accelerated vesting of all outstanding RSAs and outstanding options, conditional upon the closing of the Asset Sale (note 1).
+On March 28, 2023, Spartan announced that the Board approved the accelerated vesting of all outstanding RSAs ("the Cash Settled RSAs") and outstanding options, conditional upon the closing of the Asset Sale (note 1).
 Additionally, the issued and outstanding share awards will be settled on a cash basis.
-The intention of the Board to settle all outstanding RSAs in cash requires the RSAs to be accounted for as a liability as of the date of modification.
+The intention of the Board to settle all outstanding Cash Settled RSAs in cash requires the RSAs to be accounted for as a liability as of the date of modification.
 On initial recognition of the liability as of the modification date, the fair value of the equity-settled award based on the elapsed portion of the accelerated vesting period is recorded as a liability with the offset recorded against equity.
 This liability is then remeasured at each subsequent reporting date.
-Any fluctuations in the fair value are recognized within share-based compensation expense (recovery) with a corresponding charge to the liability.
-Details regarding the modification and acceleration are provided in note 13(e).
+Any fluctuations in the fair value are recognized within share-based compensation expense with a corresponding charge to the liability.
+Details regarding the modification and acceleration are provided in note 12(e).